Apartment’s Automated Vending Machine Generates $2500 in Weekly Revenue

-Apartment property amenity with $1 million revenue potential
+Automated vending machine: the apartment property amenity with $1 million revenue potential

 The store is generating about $2,500 a week in revenue, which Post Investment Group officials anticipate will increase when an application to accept Texas’ Lone Star Supplemental Nutrition Assistance Program (SNAP) cards gets approved by the U.S. Department of Agriculture.

 Ladera Palms has been trying since the automated vending machine was installed to get approval to accept the government assistance cards.
-Kuhlman is confident that the go-ahead will be given soon.

 For now, residents at the Class C-plus property are buying enough with cash or credit cards to make the machine’s $125,000 investment worthwhile, and Kuhlman believes Ladera Palms eventually could mirror sales that recently hit $1 million at a New York university.